 Use exactly as directed on the label, or as prescribed by your doctor.

 Never take more than the recommended dose of prenatal multivitamins.

 Many multivitamin products also contain minerals such as calcium, iron, magnesium, potassium, and zinc.
 Minerals (especially taken in large doses) can cause side effects such as tooth staining, increased urination, stomach bleeding, uneven heart rate, confusion, and muscle weakness or limp feeling.
 Read the label of any multivitamin product you take to make sure you are aware of what it contains.

 Take your prenatal multivitamin with a full glass of water.

 Swallow the regular tablet or capsule whole.
 Do not break, chew, crush, or open it.

 Seek emergency medical attention or call the Poison Help line at 1-800-222-1222.
-An overdose of vitamins A, D, E, or K can cause serious or life-threatening side effects and can also harm your unborn baby.
-Certain minerals contained in a prenatal multivitamin may also cause serious overdose symptoms or harm to the baby if you take too much.
+An overdose of vitamins A, D, E, or K or certain minerals contained in prenatal multivitamins may cause serious overdose symptoms or harm to the unborn baby.

-Avoid the regular use of salt substitutes in your diet if your multivitamin contains potassium.
+Avoid the regular use of potassium supplements or salt substitutes if your prenatal multivitamin contains potassium.